Stability and robustness of mathematical quasicrystals under statistical convergence: Fourier recoveraibility: proof of Theorem

 Hence, the first limit follows just by dividing by $L^d$ in \eqref{eq: perturproof2}, taking $\sup_{n\in\N}$ and by letting $L\to\infty$.
 The rest of the proof follows the very same lines as \cite{almostsure3}. \end{proof}

 Now we prove that a convergence as in Lemma \ref{lemma: convFT} occurs at the level of the perturbations.
-In what follows, we use $\mathcal{F}$ to denote the Fourier transform.

-\begin{prop} Let $X_n,\ n\in\N$, and $X$ be discrete sets in $\mathcal{UD}_{r_0,d}$ such that $0\not\in X$.
+\begin{prop} Let $X_n,\ n\in\N$, and $X$ be discrete sets in $\mathcal{Q}_{r_0,d}$ such that $0\not\in X$.
 Suppose that $\xi_p^{(n)},\ p\in X_n$, are iid with law $\xi_p^{(n)}\sim\xi^{(n)}$, and that $\xi_p,\ p\in X$, are iid with law $\xi_p\sim\xi$.
-Also, assume that there exist $\epsilon>0$ and $s>0$ such that the following conditions are fulfilled: \begin{enumerate} \item $\mathbb{E}(\|\xi\|^{d+\epsilon})<\infty$; \item for every $p\in X_n$ and $q\in X$ with $\|p-q\|<s$, we have that $\xi_{p}^{(n)}$ and $\xi_q$ are independent. \end{enumerate} Then if $X_n\xrightarrow{\rho_{\mathsf{stat}}}X$ and $\xi^{(n)}\xrightarrow{\mathsf{law}}\xi$, the following holds almost surely:
+Also, assume that there exist $\epsilon>0$ and $s>0$ such that the following conditions are fulfilled: \begin{enumerate} \item $\mathbb{E}(\|\xi\|^{d+\epsilon})<\infty$; \item for every $p\in X_n$ and $q\in X$ with $\|p-q\|<s$, we have that $\xi_{p}^{(n)}$ and $\xi_q$ are independent. \end{enumerate} Then if $X_n\xrightarrow{\rho_{\mathsf{stat}}}X\in\mathcal{Q}_{r_0,d}$ and $\xi^{(n)}\xrightarrow{\mathsf{law}}\xi$, the following holds almost surely:

-\end{prop} \begin{proof} Firstly, note that the convergence $X_n\xrightarrow{\rho_{\mathsf{stat}}} X$ implies that \eqref{eq: uniffar} holds for a large-enough positive integer $n$.
+\end{prop} \begin{proof} In what follows, we use $\mathcal{F}$ to denote the classical Fourier transform of a measure.
+Firstly, note that the convergence $X_n\xrightarrow{\rho_{\mathsf{stat}}} X$ implies that \eqref{eq: uniffar} holds for a large-enough positive integer $n$.
 Secondly, it should be noted that if the sequence of the $\xi^{(n)}$'s converges to $\xi$ in law, then from hypothesis 1 (after taking a subsequence if it is necessary), we have that

-Let $\lambda\in\R^d,\ n\in\N$ be fixed, and $\epsilon>0$ being arbitrary.
+Let $n\in\N$ be fixed, and $\epsilon>0$ being arbitrary.
 For each $n\in\N$, let us denote

-From Lemma \ref{lem: controlperb} we have that almost surely, for every $\lambda\in\R^d$ there exists $L_0>0$ depending only on $\epsilon$ such that:
+From Lemma \ref{lem: controlperb} we have that almost surely, for every $x\in\R^d$ there exists $L_0>0$ depending only on $\epsilon$ such that:

 where the bound in the first inequality in \eqref{eq: convFTper1} follows by applying Lemma \ref{lem: controlperb} simultaneously for each $n\in\N$; moreover the term $2\sigma$ appears from $X_n\xrightarrow{\rho_{\mathsf{stat}}}X$.
-Thus, from the fact that $|e^{-2\pi i\langle\cdot,\lambda\rangle}|=1$, we get that
+Thus, from the fact that $|e^{-2\pi i\langle\cdot,x\rangle}|=1$, we get that

 Note that the second sum in \eqref{eq: convFTper2} can be bounded from above by $\epsilon\cdot k_L$, as we prove in \eqref{eq: unifexp}.
 Now, observe that for any $n\in\N$ large-enough, and every $j,l\in\{1,\ldots, k_L\},\ j\neq l$, by the hypothesis 2, the random variables